 “So many young players are hampered by poor quality instruments… it can be very demoralising.
 Being able to buy my own horn while still a student enabled me to fulfil my own potential.
 Thank you RPS for giving me really practical support when it mattered.”
 Angela Barnes, Second Horn, London Symphony Orchestra

 Who is it open to?

 It is very rare for grants to be given to students at later stages of study and we can only consider such applications in truly exceptional cases fully explained by the college.
-Equally we can only consider applications for those due to enter their first undergraduate year in Autumn 2020 where need for a new instrument is urgent and the quality of the candidate’s current instrument is already well known to the college, possibly by prior acquaintance through the college’s junior department.
+Equally we can only consider applications for those due to enter their first undergraduate year where need for a new instrument is urgent and the quality of the candidate’s current instrument is already well known to the college, possibly by prior acquaintance through the college’s junior department.

 What can I apply for?

 Please note, priority is given to students needing to purchase a principal study instrument (for string instruments, this includes bows).
 Given the demand for these, it is only in exceptional cases that we can consider supporting the purchase of an auxiliary or second study instrument.

 Though it differs year-on-year, we aim annually to give a total of around £20,000 in grants.
 Individual grants are usually between £750 and £1,500 and very rarely exceed £3,000.
 As such, students should submit applications for instruments that are central to their course of study and also suitable to their needs at this stage in their development.

 We regret applications for keyboard instruments cannot be considered.

 Rather than apply directly, all candidates must be nominated by their music college.
 Application forms are sent directly to UK music colleges annually in March, which they will then invite students to complete.
 If you are an eligible candidate, we recommend you talk to your Head of Faculty or the designated member of staff collating the applications.
 Grants for 2020 have now been decided and applications will reopen in 2021.